Wallacoloo/printipi/README.md

 Printipi also aims to support a multitude of printers including typical cartesian printers, delta-style printers like the Kossel, or polar-based printers - **without** the messy use of hundreds of #defines, some of which may not even be applicable to your printer.
 Instead, each machine type gets its own file and C++ class under src/machines that exposes its coordinate system and peripherals through a handful of public member functions and typedefs.
 In this way it is possible to add support for a new type of printer without digging into the guts of Printipi.

 **Note:** Printipi is in a very developmental state and only has limited documentation.
-As of this time, it is *not* recommended to users who aren't comfortable with digging into the source code to figure out how it all works.
+As of this time, it is *not* recommended to users who aren't comfortable with digging into the source code to figure out how things work.

 Demos
 ========